EventStore/documentation/docs/cloud/provision/README.md

 #### Micro (F1) instance sizes

 F1 instance size is designed for a low-cost development environment.
-We recommend using it for the experiments like Proof of Concept or extremely low workload like 10-100 events a day per database (cluster).
+We recommend using it for the experiments like Proof of Concept or extremely low workload like 10–100 events a day per database (cluster).
 F1 instances are using a burstable CPU class to enable this goal across all supported public clouds.

-Due to the burstable CPU class, CPU shares are limited, this results in the following implications:
+Due to the burstable CPU class, CPU shares are limited; this results in the following implications:
-- If CPU shares are not available and allocations are increasing this may result in client timeouts to the cluster or an out of memory condition.
+- If CPU shares are not available and allocations are increasing, this may result in client timeouts to the cluster or an out of memory condition.
 - CPU shares are required to maintain the cluster state topology via constant gossip message propagation.
-It means that the cluster needs CPU shares to maintain cluster state even when it's is not under load.
+It means that the cluster needs CPU shares to maintain cluster state even when it's been not under load.
-- If a continuous load is applied it may be possible to exhaust the allowed CPU shares per time cycle, resulting in client timeouts or out of memory conditions.
+- If a continuous load is applied, it may be possible to exhaust the allowed CPU shares per time cycle, resulting in client timeouts or out of memory conditions.
 - When ESC exited Preview and went into GA we increased the size of the backing instance type as the original F1 instance size was too small to provide enough memory and CPU shares to maintain cluster state adequately even at extremely low volumes.
 A backup and restore is required to move to the new backing size.

 ### Sizes